SheikhSaadHamid1/BDDAutomationFramework/README.md

 •	Maven.

 Java JDK path should be configured in Environment variables.
-For this assignment, Java version 1.8 and Maven version 3.8.1 is used.
+For this project, Java version 1.8 and Maven version 3.8.1 is used.

 Getting Code from GitHub